cirruselli/Data-Centric-Development-Milestone-Project/README.md

 12. In the Heroku dashboard, click "Connect"
 13. In the "Automatic deploys" section choose "master" branch and click "Enable Automatic Deploys"
 14. In the "Manual Deployment" section, make sure the master branch is selected and then click "Deploy Branch".
-15. The site is now deployed.
+15. The project is now deployed.

 ### How to run this project locally
 To clone this project into Gitpod, use the following steps: